-This was a randomised, double-blind, placebo and positive-controlled, four-way crossover study using features of an adaptive study design, including the potential to add subjects depending on the standard deviation obtained during a blinded ECG review allowing to adapt the sample size optimally to the variability occurring in this particular trial [20].
-The 40 eligible subjects were randomised to one of four sequences of the four study treatments (Figure 1): oral moxifloxacin 400 mg (M), i.v. amisulpride 5 mg (A5), i.v. amisulpride 40 mg (A40) and i.v. normal saline as a placebo (P).
+This was a randomized, double-blind, placebo and positivecontrolled, four-way crossover study using features of an adaptive study design, including the potential to add subjects depending on the standard deviation obtained during a blinded ECG review allowing the sample size to be adapted optimally to the variability occurring in this particular trial [21].
+The 40 eligible subjects were randomized to one of four sequences of the four study treatments (Figure 1): oral moxifloxacin 400 mg (M), i.v. amisulpride 5 mg (A5), i.v. amisulpride 40 mg (A40) and i.v. normal saline as a placebo (P).
 The four sequences (A5-A40-M-P, A40-P-A5-M, P-M-A40-A5 and M-A5-P-A40) were balanced for period and preceding treatment (Williams squares).
 Each treatment period consisted of a placebo baseline day (Day -1), followed by the treatment day (Day 1).
 A washout period of at least seven days separated treatment periods.
 ECGs and blood samples for PK analysis were taken at the same time points on Days -1 and 1 of every period.
 Subjects attended for a follow-up visit scheduled 7-14 days after the last dose.

-Intravenous study treatments were fully blinded and administered from two syringe drivers starting at the same time, one infusing 2.5 mL over 2 min, the other infusing 20 mL over 8 min.
-The 5 mg amisulpride dose was given as 2.5 mL of 2 mg.mL-1 amisulpride over 2 min in parallel with normal saline in the other syringe driver.
-The 40 mg amisulpride dose was given as 20 mL of 2 mg.mL-1 amisulpride over 8 min in parallel with normal saline in the other syringe driver 8 min in parallel with normal saline in the other syringe driver.
-The 40 mg amisulpride dose was given as 20 mL of 2 mg.mL-1 amisulpride over 8 min in parallel with normal saline in the other syringe driver.
+Intravenous study treatments were fully blinded and administered from two syringe drivers starting at the same time, one infusing 2.5 ml over 2 min, the other infusing 20 ml over 8 min.
+The 5 mg amisulpride dose was given as 2.5 ml of 2 mg ml-1 amisulpride over 2 min in parallel with normal saline in the other syringe driver.
+The 40 mg amisulpride dose was given as 20 ml of 2 mg ml-1 amisulpride over 8 min in parallel with normal saline in the other syringe driver.
 For the placebo treatment, both syringe drivers contained normal saline.
 Moxifloxacin was given unblinded as a single, commercially-sourced, 400 mg oral tablet, preceded on Day -1 by a single, inactive moxifloxacin-placebo tablet.

-ECG assessment and QTc evaluation
+ECG assessment and OTc evaluation

 Twelve-lead ECGs were recorded using a MAC1200® ECG recorder (GE Healthcare, Buckinghamshire, UK) and stored electronically on the Medical MUSE® information system (GE Healthcare, Buckinghamshire, UK).
 ECG recordings were made at the following time points: pre-dose, 2, 8 and 30 min, 1, 1.5, 2, 3, 4, 5, 6, 8, 12 and 24 h post-dose of each treatment period.
-Before any ECG recording, the subjects maintained an undisturbed supine resting position for at least 10 minutes and avoided postural changes during the ECG recordings.
+Before any ECG recording, the subjects maintained an undisturbed supine resting position for at least 10 min and avoided postural changes during the ECG recordings.
 At each time point, the ECGs were recorded in triplicate, to reduce variance and improve the precision of measurement.
-Each ECG lasted 10 seconds.
-The triplicates were performed at one-minute intervals over three minutes.
-The QT interval, RR interval and heart rate, PR interval and QRS duration, the presence or absence of U-waves, quantitative and qualitative ECG variations were assessed by cardiologists with extensive experience of manual on-screen over-reading with electronic callipers using the commercially available MUSE[®] in its latest version to correct any implausible readings presented by the automated process.
-During hospitalisation, subjects were served breakfast before dosing, lunch and dinner with similar nutritional composition at approximately 4 h and 12 h post-dose, respectively.
-On baseline and treatment days breakfast was identical across all periods and was served 1 h and completed 30 min prior to allocated dose administration.
+Each ECG lasted 10 s.
+The triplicates were performed at oneminute intervals over 3 min.
+The QT interval, RR interval and heart rate, PR interval and QRS duration, the presence or absence of U-waves, quantitative and qualitative ECG variations were assessed by cardiologists with extensive experience of manual on-screen over-reading with electronic callipers using the commercially available MUSE® in its latest version to correct any implausible readings presented by the automated process.
+During hospitalization, subjects were served breakfast before dosing, lunch and dinner with similar nutritional composition at approximately 6 h and 12 h post-dose, respectively.
+On baseline and treatment days, breakfast was identical across all periods and was served 1 h and completed 30 min prior to allocated dose administration.